Dr. Robert T. Dunstan

-My great grandfather, Dr. Robert T. (Bob) Dunstan, was born in Windsor, NC in 1901, the “runt pig of the last litter” of Dr. Henry Vaughn Dunstan, a surgeon and survivor of the Civil War.
+Our great grandfather, Dr. Robert T. (Bob) Dunstan, was born in Windsor, NC in 1901, the “runt pig of the last litter” of Dr. Henry Vaughn Dunstan, a surgeon, and survivor of the Civil War.

-John Dunstan came to Jamestown, VA in the 1620s, where there are continuous land ownership records of the Dunstan family, and they moved south to North Carolina in the 1700s.
-We have the letters from my great grandfather, Dr. H.V.
-Dunstan (HVD) that he sent back to his first wife from medical school in VA before the Civil War, describing how horrible it was doing the amputations and other surgeries were during the war.
+John Dunstan came to Jamestown, VA in the 1620s, where there are continuous land ownership records of the Dunstan family, then they moved to North Carolina in the 1700s.
+We have the letters from our great-great-grandfather, Dr. H.V.
+Dunstan (HVD), that he sent to his first wife from medical school in VA before the Civil War.
+The letters describe how horrible it was doing amputations and other surgeries during the war.
 Because they were both Masons, General William T. Sherman spared HVD’s home and farm in Windsor, NC as Sherman burned his way across the South after burning Atlanta.
 HVD walked home 500 miles from GA at the end of the war.
-HVD passed away when Bob Dunstan was only 6 years old, and the young Bob was raised by his mother and two older half-brothers.
+HVD passed away when Bob Dunstan was only 6 years old, and young Bob was raised by his mother and two older half-brothers.

 The French wine grapes sent by his professor died, killed by a virus called Pierce’s disease, while the native American muscadines and scuppernongs thrived.
 Bob Dunstan set about trying to cross the two species to see if he could create a hybrid that would bear the beautiful bunch grape fruit that made the wonderful wines of France and California.
-Because the two species have different numbers of chromosomes, all of his efforts in breeding failed; the hybrids were sterile.
+Since the two species have different numbers of chromosomes, all of his efforts in breeding failed.
+The hybrids were sterile.
 However, by chance, Dunstan tried doubling the number of chromosomes using the mutagenic chemical Colchicine.
-The use of the tetraploid vines enabled the hybrids to become fertile and produce seed!
-He sent plants to geneticist, Dr. Haig Dermen, at the USDA Station at Beltsville.
+The use of the tetraploid vines enabled the hybrids to become fertile and produce seed.
+He sent plants to Geneticist Dr. Haig Dermen at the USDA Station in Beltsville.
 Dermen confirmed the hybridity and Dunstan published a ground-breaking article in the Journal of Heredity describing his work.

 The hybrid grapes produced by Dunstan’s crosses proved to have excellent resistance to Phylloxera, an aphid-like insect that was decimating the vineyards of France.
 By grafting the French wine grapes onto the hybrid rootstock, the vines became resistant to the infestation.
 This discovery saved so many vineyards in France that the Societe du Vin gave Dunstan a national award of honor, and he traveled to Paris and gave his acceptance speech in French.